-TriMas operates businesses in four reportable segments: Packaging, Aerospace, Energy and Engineered Components.
-Our businesses include Rieke® (reported in Packaging), TriMas AerospaceTM (reported in Aerospace), Lamons® (reported in Energy) and Norris CylinderTM and Arrow® Engine Company (both reported in Engineered Components).
-We believe TriMas is a uniquely positioned, diversified industrial manufacturer because of a number of competitive strengths, including:
+TriMas operates businesses in three reportable segments: Packaging, Aerospace and Specialty Products.
+Our brands include Rieke® (reported in Packaging); TriMas AerospaceTM, Monogram Aerospace FastenersTM, Allfast Fastening Systems®, Mac FastenersTM and Martinic EngineeringTM (reported in Aerospace); and Lamons,® Norris Cylinder,TM and Arrow® Engine Company (reported in Specialty Products).
+We believe TriMas is uniquely positioned because of a number of competitive strengths, including:

 - Well-Recognized and Established Brands.
 We believe each of our go-to-market brands are well-recognized and firmly established in the focused markets we serve.
-We believe our brands represent high standards and a commitment to quality that our customers rely on when they make their supply chain and sourcing decisions.
-In most applications, the products we sell under our brands meet rigorous industry standards or customer qualifications, providing an advantage over a broad base of competitors.
-Moreover, we enhance our brands with ongoing investments in new products to help us capture additional customer share and identify new customer or market opportunities. - Innovative and Proprietary Manufacturing and Product Technologies.
+We believe our brands represent high standards and a commitment to quality that our customers rely on when they make their sourcing decisions.
+In most applications, the products we sell under our brand names meet rigorous industry standards or customer qualifications, providing an advantage over a broad base of competitors.
+Moreover, we enhance our brand offerings with ongoing investments in new products to help us capture additional customer share and identify new customer or market opportunities. - Innovative and Proprietary Manufacturing and Product Technologies.
 We believe each of our businesses is well-positioned through years of refined manufacturing know-how, innovative product development and application engineering and solutions design.
 We believe our manufacturing competencies and installed capital base would be difficult and costly to replicate, providing us an advantage over prospective competitors.
-We continue to place a priority on investing in innovation to protect our product designs, brand names and manufacturing methods.
-For example, we have launched a Global Innovation Center in India to augment existing Rieke innovation teams located in the United Kingdom and United States, and we believe we have a robust pipeline of solutions that we expect to commercialize in support of our growth strategies.
-A further example of innovation related to TriMas Aerospace includes an investment in, and launch of, a new manufacturing location to support our expansion into a new-to-TriMas fastening product line supplied to aerospace OEMs.
-Additionally, our Lamons business introduced a new insulating gasket to prevent corrosion in water and waste water applications, thereby facilitating another avenue for long-term growth.
+We continue to place a priority on investing in innovation to protect and enhance our product designs, brand names and manufacturing methods.
 TriMas continues to place a priority on driving growth through both product and process innovation within each of its businesses. - Customer-Focused Solutions Drive Deep and Long-Term Relationships.
-We work collaboratively with our customers to design new product applications that help them satisfy rapidly changing preferences in today's consumer product marketplace.
-As a recognized leader in our markets, customers partner with us during both the product development and production lifecycle.
-This ongoing relationship, often developed over decades, coupled with our expertise in innovation and application engineering, positions us to win new and replacement business with our customers when they launch new products or programs.
-Customers look to TriMas' businesses for these product innovations because of our long-standing, trusted partnerships, which have provided the enabling technologies for their existing products, and our commitment to collaborate with them on designs for their future products.
+We work collaboratively with our customers to design new product applications that help satisfy rapidly changing preferences in today's consumer product marketplace.
+As a recognized leader in many of our markets, customers partner with us during both the product development and production life cycle.
+These ongoing relationships, often developed over decades, coupled with our expertise in innovation and application engineering, position us to win new and replacement business with our customers when they launch new products or programs.
+Customers look to TriMas' businesses for these product innovations because of our long-standing, trusted relationships, which have provided the enabling technologies for their existing products, and our commitment to collaborate on designs for their future products. - Well-Established, Extensive Distribution Channels.
+Each of our businesses provides products through established distribution channels that cater to the specific needs of our customers' purchasing preferences.
+We developed many of these channels over decades, and believe they are a competitive differentiator for us across the markets we serve.
+In many cases, we provide products directly to our end markets through our locations, while in other cases, we supply to distribution companies that provide our customers with flexible purchasing solutions.